patrickfust/documentation-generator/README.md

 ## Usage

-You can use Documentation Generator as
+You can use Documentation Generator as:
 - [Gradle plugin](documentation-generator-gradle)
 - [Maven plugin](documentation-generator-maven-plugin)